-When you are a contractor, you will lose certain benefits that you receive as an employee.
+When you’re a contractor, you’ll lose certain benefits you receive as an employee.
 These may include income protection, health insurance, sick pay etc. A good way to protect yourself is to get your contractor finances in order.
 When you purchase any financial products, the provider should be regulated by the Financial Conduct Authority.

 Relevant Life Insurance (RLI) is different from standard life insurance.
-If you take RLIs out, it is tax-deductible through your company.
+If you take RLIs out, it’s tax-deductible through your company.
 This also works out much less expensive when you pay for it through your company over the policy term.
 This is another example of how to save tax as a contractor.

-Secondly, as a contractor, if you cannot work, you will no longer be able to claim statutory sick pay.
+As a contractor, if you cannot work, you’ll no longer be able to claim statutory sick pay.
 Therefore, Income Protection will provide you with added peace of mind if you cannot work in the future.

 A valued partner of Contractor Advice UK for your contractor finances is Broadbench.
 They offer both of the above products and have helped many website members.
-If you are interested, there are forms you can complete at the bottom of these articles.
+If you’re interested, there’s forms you can complete at the bottom of these articles.
 These articles can be found on the finances page.

-The ideas shown in this small business tax tips guide will show you how to save tax as a contractor or UK small business.
-However, when we consider how to reduce tax as a contractor, within these tax tips and tax advice for independent contractors we do not cover absolutely everything here.
+The ideas within our tax tips for contractors demonstrate how to save tax as a contractor or UK small business.
+However, when we consider how to reduce tax as a contractor, within these tax tips (small business) and tax advice for independent contractors we do not cover absolutely everything here.
 On the other hand, we do include many tax saving ideas for UK limited company contractors.
-What’s more, many tips above will help you reduce your overall tax calculation as a UK contractor or UK small business.
+Finally, many tips above will help you reduce your overall tax calculation as a UK contractor or UK small business.
 However, you should also look at your overall tax position with your accountant.

 Link to Contractor Advice UK group on